21 Models and normal distributions

 • approximately \(99.7\)% of values lie within \(3\) standard deviations of the mean.

-These properties are true for all normal distributions, whatever the variable, whatever the value of the mean \(\mu\), and whatever the value of the standard deviation \(\sigma\).
+These properties are true for all normal distributions, whatever the quantity, whatever the value of the mean, and whatever the value of the standard deviation.

 Again, the percentages only depend on how many standard deviations (\(\sigma\)) the value (\(x\)) is from the mean (\(\mu\)), and not the actual values of \(\mu\) and \(\sigma\).

-Left: What proportion of Australian adult females are taller than $169$\ cm?
-Right: What proportion of Australian adult females are shorter than $148$\ cm?
+Left: what proportion of Australian adult females are taller than $169$\cms?
+Right: what proportion of Australian adult females are shorter than $148$\cms?

-FIGURE 22.3: Left: What proportion of Australian adult females are taller than \(169\) cm?
-Right: What proportion of Australian adult females are shorter than \(148\) cm?
+FIGURE 21.4: Left: what proportion of Australian adult females are taller than \(169\)?
+Right: what proportion of Australian adult females are shorter than \(148\)?

-The \(z\)-score is the number of standard deviations the observation is away from the mean, and is also called the standardised value or standard score.
+The \(z\)-score is also called the standardised value or standard score.
 Note that:

 • \(z\)-scores are negative for observations below the mean.